h8d13/KADEBOOT/README.md

 ## After initial install

 You will have 3 options: Chroot, Reboot or exit.
-Pick exit.
+Pick reboot.

 Go to BIOS again to switch to disk.
 And login this ugly SDDM screen using user you created earlier: